tmhuyy/react-cv/README.md

 # [CV BUILDER](https://react-cv-iota.vercel.app/)
 CV Builder is a web application for building personal résumè.
-This project aims to solving this problem in an organized way, and also helps user keep tracks past instance they created during their life-time (not likely they will but its good to know that sql is built for that).  .<br>
+This project aims to solving this problem in an organized way, and also helps user keep tracks past instance they created during their life-time (not likely they will but its good to know that sql is built for that).
-**Tech stack:**
-- SQL Database Management for résumè creation and storage.
-- Front-end: React.js and Tailwind CSS.
-- Back-end: Node.js and MongoDB
 ## Installation
 - Install Node.js.
 - Clone repository.